What are hard skills and why are they important?

 Ultimately, both skill sets are essential to furthering your career, whether you work in a highly technical field or a service-oriented one.

 The best way to brainstorm hard skills is to consider the different types that exist.
-We’ve collected 10 skill categories featuring more than 70 hard skills to put on your resume.
-While the list is not exhaustive, you’ll find more than a few skills relevant to your job.
+We’ve collected 10 skill categories featuring more than 70 hard skills, all of which would make great additions to a resume.
+While the list is not exhaustive, we’re confident you’ll find more than a few professional skills relevant to your job.

 - Statistical analysis